moxietoolkit/srd/source/1-system/2-gamemaster/3-moves.md

 **Resolve a problem the PCs face or use exposition to connect some dots.**

 _Bridge_ a scene when players are stuck, backed into a corner, or a scene feels dull.
 It provides a quick out and moves the story forward.
-Normally, it would feel like an unearned freebie, the suspense you gain makes it a fair trade.
+Normally, it would feel like an unearned freebie, the suspense you gain makes it a **_fair trade_**.
 Never use it when players are engaged — save it for when it's needed.

 ### Buildup